How Is Bouldering Actually Scored?

 Qualification The largest round, where the full field of athletes competes.
 Qualification typically features 4 problems (sometimes 5 at major events).
 Athletes complete all problems in sequence during their designated time slot.
 The top performers advance to the semi-finals.

-Semi-Finals The field is reduced, usually to around 20 athletes.
+Semi-Finals The field is reduced to 24 athletes (as updated in IFSC rules from 2025).
 The format mirrors qualification — 4 problems, same time structure.
-The top performers (typically 6 men and 6 women) advance to finals.
+The top 8 athletes advance to finals.

 Finals 4 problems at most IFSC events, including the Olympics.
 Each problem has a strict 4-minute attempt window in finals.
 Between problems, there is a short rest period.
 The finals problems are typically the most demanding of the entire competition, designed to separate the very best climbers.